andrewshb/TOFHunter/README.md

 **Happy Hunting!**

 ## Reference:
-For more information on TOFHunter and example applications of its use see the associated reference
+For more information on TOFHunter and example applications of its use see the associated publication.
+We ask that if TOFHunter is used in your study that the below article be cited.

 Hunter B. Andrews, Lyndsey Hendriks, Sawyer B. Irvine, Daniel R. Dunlap, Benjamin T. Manard.
 "TOFHunter – Unlocking Rapid Untargeted Screening by ICP-TOF-MS," _Journal of Analytical Atomic Spectrometry_, 2025.

 ## Required Python Libraries:
 If using Spyder IDE, it is recommended to use "conda install package" for all the below.
 Note, alive_progress can only be installed via pip.
-Mixing conda and pip may cause issues with Spyder and it is recommended that a new environment be made to use this.
+Mixing conda and pip may cause issues with Spyder.
+If you experience issues with Spyder, uninstall and reinstall.
+Then consider a new environment be made to use this program.
-For more information on creating a secondary environment for spyder see the linked video at timestamp 6:18 (https://www.youtube.com/watch?v=Ul79ihg41Rs).
+For more information on creating a secondary environment for Spyder see the linked video at timestamp 6:18 (https://www.youtube.com/watch?v=Ul79ihg41Rs).

 pathlib (https://docs.python.org/3/library/pathlib.html)

 tkinter (https://docs.python.org/3/library/tkinter.html)

 matplotlib (https://matplotlib.org/)

 pandas (https://pandas.pydata.org/)

 scipy (https://scipy.org/)

 numpy (https://numpy.org/)

 h5py (https://docs.h5py.org/en/stable/)
 os (https://docs.python.org/3/library/os.html)
 alive_progress (https://github.com/rsalmei/alive-progress)